LeonardoZV/mutation-testing-java-example/README.md

 Now, all you have to do is write the AccountUnitTest.mustNotThrowExceptionWhenDebitMakesBalanceZero() test and voilà!

-Tests passed, code coverage and mutation Testing are all 100%!
+Tests passed, code coverage and mutation testing are all 100%!